ska-sa/katsdpcontim/README.rst

 To specify a telstate address to write to use the ``--telstate`` option.
 The user may need to expose the relevant ports as well when running the docker container.

-:code:`continuum_pipeline.py` will need any mvf format object that can be opened via the :code:`katdal.open()` method.
+:code:`continuum_pipeline.py` will take any mvf format object that can be opened via the :code:`katdal.open()` method.

 An example of running the production container that works on ``imgr_com_3`` is below.
 This